Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-1-algemene-gegevens-en.markdown

 **Right to restriction of processing** (AVG Article 18)
 > Everyone has the right to restrict the processing activities in the situations listed below.
 'Restriction of processing' means that the concerning personal details can be stored, but that permission from the person is necessary for all further processing of the details.
 > - Somebody doubts the correctness of their personal details; the restriction applies as long as Inter-*Actief* needs to verify the correctness of these personal details and (if necessary) correct them.
-> - Someones personal details are processed unlawfully, but this person would rather restrict the processing instead of deleting the details.
+> - Someone's personal details are processed unlawfully, but this person would rather restrict the processing instead of deleting the details.
 > - Someone has objected to the processing of their personal details; the restriction applies until the objection is either marked as successful or is rejected.

 **Right to transfer data** (AVG Article 20)